About Angela

 Photo: Thomas Higgins, 2022

-SHORT BIO: Dr Angela Martinez Dy is Senior Lecturer in Entrepreneurship at Loughborough University London.
-Her expertise, research interests and communities of practice revolve around digital entrepreneurship, anti-racist intersectional cyberfeminism, and critical realist philosophy.
-She is a poet and scholar-activist with a track record of creating impact through building new initiatives and collaborating with community-based organisations.
+SHORT BIO: Dr Angela Martinez Dy is an entrepreneurial community builder invested in liberatory unlearning.
+As a Senior Lecturer in Entrepreneurship at Loughborough University London, her expertise, research interests and communities of practice revolve around digital entrepreneurship, anti-racist intersectional technofeminism, and critical realist philosophy.
+She is a poet and scholar-activist with a track record of creating impact through community-centred and arts-based initiatives, collaborations, and organisational formation.

 Angela is a thought and strategic leader for Equity, Diversity, and Inclusion at her institution and has twice won the Loughborough Academic Award for EDI Champion (2020/21 and 2021/22).
 She is a founding member of Building the Anti-Racist Classroom (BARC), an international collective of women business and management educators of colour working to develop anti-racist pedagogy and practice in HE.
 She is also a founding member of the Decolonizing Alliance, a member of the Gender and Enterprise Network of the Institute for Small Business and Entrepreneurship, and a Fellow of the Higher Education Academy.
 This blog represents her personal views, not those of the university.